AHEAD-Labs/azure-terraform/README.md

 # terraform

 This repo contains modules for Azure written in terraform 12.0 or greater, and azurerm provider of 1.3 or greater.
+It's broken up into two sections Modules which are individual resources (virtual machine, resource group, etc.) and Services which are combined modules to form an example project (3 tier paas, 3 tier iaas, etc.).